 Creating a welcoming and inclusive environment for people to learn, work and live.

-In 2019, UCL launched Culture Shift to remove the barriers of reporting harassment and bullying.
+In 2019, UCL launched Report and Support by Culture Shift to remove the barriers of reporting harassment and bullying.
 In doing so, it increased reports and gained valuable insights that are paving the way for positive change.

 UCL, London’s Global University, has been one of the world’s most disruptive and proactive education institutions for almost 200 years.